alexmaco/rust-workshop/DAY_2.md

 - use the code skeleton in the `convert` directory
 - it contains a simple HTML implementation
-- we want to parse a csv document (using the `csv`) crate, and print an HTML document containing a table with the csv data
+- we want to parse a csv document (using the `csv` crate), and print an HTML document containing a table with the csv data
 - instructions are present as comment blocks in `convert/src/main.rs`

 ### HTML to JSON